 - Click Batch --> Update Cart.

 This will update the shipping information on all the orders in the batch, and change the status of the orders to Closed.
 If this is completed successfully, the status of the Batch will change to 'Updated Cart'.
-The packages in the batch (on the Packages tab) will also reflect this status.
+The shipments in the batch (on the Shipments tab) will also reflect this status.

 Batch Shipping International Orders